WWE Rumors: Seth Rollins’ ‘WrestleMania’ Status In Jeopardy After ‘Raw’?

 But according to the latest WWE rumors from Wrestlezone, there’s a good reason for Rollins’ fans to be concerned: his situation is in dire jeopardy.

 “Seth Rollins was recently cleared with restrictions for an in-ring return, explaining why he got physical on tonight’s RAW, but his Wrestlemania status is still undecided.
-Rollins is reportedly cleared for “base work” like some of the strikes and attacks seen on RAW, but he is still not cleared to return for a full match.
-Rollins appeared on RAW tonight to confront Triple H, and threw his crutch down before attacking “The Game”, but Triple H ended up taking out Rollins’ knee and stood tall as the show ended.
+Rollins is reportedly cleared for ‘base work’ like some of the strikes and attacks seen on RAW, but he is still not cleared to return for a full match.
+Rollins appeared on RAW tonight to confront Triple H, and threw his crutch down before attacking ‘The Game’, but Triple H ended up taking out Rollins’ knee and stood tall as the show ended.
 Rollins has said on-air that he will be at Wrestlemania 33 to face off with Triple H, but an official match between the two has yet to be confirmed.”

 7. Seth Rollins, super talented, King of Crossfit, lowkey miss him as a heel and his laugh. pic.twitter.com/E9cquKVAAq